Last updated on February 13, 2024

 2) Feedback and Data Analysis

 The next question is, how do you make sense of all the data you’ve gathered?
-In order for the team to derive insights from the data, it must first be organized and compartmentalized.
+For the team to derive insights from the data, it must first be organized and compartmentalized.
 It requires the expertise of a data analyst, an agency, or an automation tool.

 3) Feedback and Data Reporting